 ***EMBARGOED UNTIL SATURDAY, DECEMBER 1, 2018 AT NOON EASTERN***

-Q: Tell us about the study and what you and your colleagues found.
+Q: Tell us about the work and what you and your colleagues found.

 Q: Why are these results significant?

 A: This tells us that calcium likely plays a role as a master regulator in anti-CD20 resistance and could serve as a target for the treatment of anti-CD20 resistant non-Hodgkin lymphoma.
 Future studies should focus on this novel mechanism.

 Aside from Evens, other authors on the work are Ravi Dashnamoorthy, PhD, Rutgers Cancer Institute; Afshin Beheshti, PhD, Wyle Labs, NASA Ames Research Center, Mountain View, CA; Saheli Sarkar, PhD and Tali Konry, PhD, Northeastern University, Boston, MA; and Michael Levin, PhD, Tufts University, Medford, MA.
 Author disclosures and other details can be found here: (https://ash.confex.com/ash/2018/webprogram/Paper118787.html).

 In addition to this work, there are some 30 abstracts, posters and oral presentations from Rutgers Cancer Institute faculty that are being presented at this year’s annual meeting.

 Meeting Link: American Society of Hematology Annual Meeting, Dec-2018